Scopely: Early years

+Partnerships

-In June 2014, Scopely launched Slots Vacation.
-In July 2014, Scopely acquired Space Inch's Disco Bees.
-In April 2015, Scopely partnered with Hasbro to launch the only officially licensed Yahtzee game, Yahtzee With Buddies, on iOS, Android and the Apple Watch.
+In April 2015, Scopely partnered with Hasbro to launch the only officially licensed Yahtzee game, Yahtzee With Buddies, on iOS and Android.
 The game saw more than 1 million downloads in its first four days.
-In 2016, Scopely released Dice With Ellen, a Yahtzee-style dice game with Ellen DeGeneres.

-In May 2015, Scopely signed a multi-year partnership deal with Ireland's DIGIT games studios.
-The collaboration led to the acquisition of Kings of the Realm, a fantasy strategy MMO game.
+In May 2015, the company signed a multi-year partnership deal with Ireland's DIGIT Game Studios.
+The collaboration led to the 2019 acquisition of the studio.

 In August 2015, Scopely partnered with The Walking Dead series creator Robert Kirkman and Skybound Entertainment to create The Walking Dead: Road to Survival, the first free-to-play mobile game based on the graphic novels.
 The game saw 4 million downloads in its first week, was a Top 25 Grossing Game in 17 countries, and became the 6th consecutive #1 game released by Scopely.
-In 2017, Scopely's The Walking Dead: Road to Survival experienced programming-induced glitches which affected player usage and brought long wait times for matchmaking.
-Scopely's game developers apologized and offered virtual items as compensation, but some players complained about the value of those gifts.
-As of 2018, 40 million people have installed the game since its release.
+In 2018, the game reached 40 million downloads since its release.

 In 2016, the company partnered with Sony Pictures TV to launch Wheel of Fortune: Free Play, based on the television game show.

+The same year, Scopely released Dice With Ellen, a Yahtzee-style dice game featuring television host Ellen DeGeneres.

-Scopely announced a partnership with World Wrestling Entertainment in 2017, and launched the match-3 game WWE Champions.
+In 2017, Scopely announced a partnership with World Wrestling Entertainment and launched the match-3 game WWE Champions.
 It won a Webby Award for People's Voice in the sports games category.

-In 2018, Scopely had four top-grossing games: WWE Champions, The Walking Dead: Road to Survival, Wheel of Fortune: Free Play, and Yahtzee With Buddies.
+By 2018, the company had four top-grossing games: WWE Champions, The Walking Dead: Road to Survival, Wheel of Fortune: Free Play, and Yahtzee With Buddies.

 In November 2018, Scopely launched Star Trek Fleet Command, partnering with CBS Interactive and DIGIT Game Studios.
+The game went on to surpass $50 million in revenue in its first four months.

 In December 2018, Scopely launched Looney Tunes World of Mayhem, a multi-player role-playing game featuring Looney Tunes characters licensed from Warner Bros.
 Interactive Entertainment, developed in partnership with Aquiris Game Studio.
 The game was downloaded more than one million times on its launch day.

-In 2019, the company shared Star Trek Fleet Command surpassed $50 million in revenue in four months.